Memphis Drunk Driving Accident Lawyers

 With its bustling streets, vibrant nightlife, and stellar music scene, Memphis has earned its reputation as the Birthplace of Rock ‘n’ Roll.

-Unfortunately, this active nightlife and bar scene has its drawbacks.
-Drunk driving in Memphis is a serious issue and affects thousands of residents and tourists each year.
+Unfortunately, the lively nightlife activity in the city comes with drawbacks.
+Drunk driving in Memphis is a serious issue, affecting thousands of residents and tourists each year.
 If you suffer an injury in a drunk driving accident in Memphis, you will need an experienced and skilled team of Memphis drunk driving accident lawyers on your side.

 At Rainwater, Holt & Sexton, our injury lawyers know the complexities of drunk driving accidents.
 We know that the police care about the criminal aspects of the accident.
 We know that insurance companies care about protecting their bottom line.
 Who cares about you and your needs during this time?
 We do.

-Our attorneys know how to hold negligent and irresponsible drunk drivers accountable for the harm they’ve caused.
-We help injured auto accident victims seek full and complete compensation so that they can put their lives back together after a serious drunk driving crash.
+Our attorneys will hold negligent and irresponsible drunk drivers accountable for the harm they’ve caused.
+We help injured auto accident victims seek full compensation so that they can put their lives back together after a serious drunk driving crash.

 An experienced drunk driving attorney in Memphis can help you seek justice.
 While you focus on your recovery, your lawyer can build your case, negotiate with insurers, and protect your rights.

 It is important to know that it is also illegal to drive impaired in any way.
 A driver may not be drunk, but they could be under the influence of drugs at the time of the crash.
 These types of accidents may be more challenging to negotiate and litigate.
 Much of your case will depend on the police’s report, the toxicology reports, eyewitness accounts, and the behavior and mannerisms of the intoxicated driver.

 Do I Have a Case?